Flightradar24/fr24-3d-models/README.md

 # License

-Millenium Falcon is made by [Johnson Martin](https://sketchfab.com/Johnson-Martin) and licensed by [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/)
+Millenium Falcon is made by [Johnson Martin](https://sketchfab.com/Johnson-Martin) and licensed by [CC BY 4.0](http://creativecommons.org/licenses/by/4.0/).
+Changes to model were made.

 All other models are licensed under GPLv2